An Exegetical Commentary

 9― And another angel, a third one, followed them, saying with a loud voice, "If anyone worships the beast and his image, and receives a mark on his forehead or upon his hand,

-If anyone worships the beast: The third angel of the trio now makes his entrance and presents an ominous warning against elevating the Antichrist to the status of a god.
-The Lord God, Creator of the universe, is the only One worthy of worship. and receives a mark: People are also warned against taking the beast’s brand of ownership.
+If anyone worships the beast: The third angel of the trio now makes his entrance and presents an ominous warning against elevating the anti-messiah to the status of a god.
+The Lord God, Creator of the universe, is the only One worthy of worship. and receives a mark: People are also warned against taking the beast's brand of ownership.
 A person might be a moral upstanding citizen in every respect, but one act can bring eternal doom.
 This warning by the third angel is both warning and security for the believer.
 No faithful disciple of Yeshua has to worry about taking the mark of the beast accidentally or in ignorance, but God provides the warning nonetheless in advance of the event.
 The penalty for disloyalty is a price too high to pay.
 See 13:16 on the mark of the beast.
 The mark of the beast testifies in unequivocal terms the choice of expediency and the utter tragedy resulting from that fateful decision.
-The fact that an angel is delivering the warning at this point in the narrative argues against a pretribulation rapture and reassures the saints that God will not allow them to be deceived into taking the mark.
+The fact that an angel is delivering the warning at this point in the narrative argues against a pretribulation rapture and reassures the disciples that God will not allow them to be deceived into taking the mark.

 10― he also will drink of the wine of the wrath of God, which is mixed in full strength in the cup of His anger; and he will be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.